 Instead I developed a variety of strategies so that my poor eyesight would go undetected.
 If there was work to copy down from the board, I would squint at it first, to try and make the letters clearer.
 If that didn't work, I would sneak peeks at my friends' work or those nearby.
 If worst came to worst, I would take something to the bin by the teacher's desk, to get a closer look at the words I could not read.

 Then one day I was publicly exposed, in maths class of all places.
-My maths teacher was Mrs D, a short dynamic woman who regretted not choosing a more brilliant career - she urged all of us girls to aim higher than becoming a teacher.
+My maths teacher was Mrs D, a short dynamic woman who regretted not choosing a more brilliant career.

-"Aim to be the boss, not to work for a boss," she said.
+"Aim to be the boss, not to work for a boss," she preached.

 One day Mrs D pointed to a maths equation on the board and asked me what the answer was.
 I was sitting three rows back from the front and couldn't see it.
-I said, "I don't know".
+I squinted before saying, "I don't know".

 "Can you read the question?" she snapped back.